Privacy, HIPAA, and Patient Data Security

 Robust data governance is essential for protecting privacy while enabling beneficial AI.

-1. Data Minimization: - Collect only data necessary for specific AI purpose - Don’t create large, multi-purpose datasets “just in case” - Delete data when no longer needed
+1. Data Minimization: - Collect only data necessary for specific AI purpose - Don’t create large, multi-purpose datasets “just in case” - Define retention and deletion under applicable clinical-record, legal-hold, research, contract, backup, and operational requirements

-2. Purpose Limitation: - Specify purpose for data collection - Don’t repurpose data without additional consent - Restrict AI vendors from using data for other purposes (e.g., training models for other clients)
+2. Purpose Limitation: - Specify purpose for data collection - Do not repurpose data without an applicable legal basis, contractual authority, governance review, and any required consent or authorization - Restrict AI vendors from using data for other purposes (e.g., training models for other clients)

 3. Transparency: - Inform patients about data use for AI - Make data practices discoverable (privacy policies in plain language) - Document data flows (where data goes, who has access)